KirillKryukov/seq-tools/README.md

 **Sequence:** A text file containing only ASCII characters a-z and A-Z.

-**Multi-line sequence:** A sequence file where additionally character 0x0A can be use for separating lines.
+**Multi-line sequence:** A sequence file where additionally character 0x0A can be used for separating lines.